Tikamin557/Ts-Core/docs/ModderGuide_ContentPatcherIntegration.md

 - `TsCore.ShowIfMod` uses OR logic when multiple mod IDs are specified.
 - `TsCore.ShowIfAllMods` uses AND logic when multiple mod IDs are specified.
 - When both properties are used on the same field, both conditions must pass.
 - These properties only affect GMCM visibility.
-They do not remove the Config field or its value.
 - Hidden Config fields can still be used by Content Patcher Config Tokens, Dynamic Tokens, and patches.

 ---